Asger Jorn - The Final Years 1965-1973

 Followed by Asger Jorn - Supplement - Paintings 1930-1973

 Asger Jorn - The Final Years 1965-1973 is the third book in a five-volume catalogue raisonné series on the Danish painter Asger Jorn by Guy Atkins and Troels Andersen.
+Completing the main trilogy begun almost twenty years earlier, it documents the final phase of Jorn’s career, including his return to painting in 1970 and his dramatic turn to sculpture in bronze and marble in 1972.

-The two most important creative phases described in the present volume both occurred near the end of Jorn’s life.
-The year 1970 saw a renewal of his serious and almost exclusive dedication to painting - after the distractions of the previous years.
-The result of this newly found concentration was a sequence of works of the highest order, comparable in quality with those of the mid- to late 1950s.
+The book describes the two most important creative phases that occurred near the end of Jorn’s life: the year 1970, which saw a renewal of his serious dedication to painting after the distractions of the previous years, resulting in works “comparable in quality with those of the mid- to late 1950s”; and 1972, when Jorn turned for the first time to sculpture in bronze and marble.

-- Guy Atkins, Asger Jorn - The Final Years 1965-1973
+- Ursula Lehmann-Brockhaus, The Final Years

 Contents